 Although this entails a little more work on your part, you could specify the names of the adults in the family you are inviting.
 This clarifies to whom the invitation applies without having to explicitly exclude anyone.

 Likewise, you could work on the phrasing of the invitation response to insinuate that only adults can attend.
-For example, the affirmative option can say, “adults accept the invite,” while the negative option can say, “unfortunately, adults are unable to attend.”
+For example, the affirmative option can say, “Adults accept the invite,” while the negative option can say, “Unfortunately, adults are unable to attend.”

-Provide a Babysitter/Crèche Service
+Provide a Babysitter or Crèche Service

 In line with #6 on the list, you can enlist the service of a babysitter or provide a crèche.
 A crèche is a nursery or a daycare in which children are left to the care of professionals while their parents are away.